atbcb/usab-uswds/_research/communication-information/appendix-a-.md

 ---
 title: Appendix A Annotated Bibliography
-Order-Number: 7
+order-number: 7
-Research-title: Appendix A Annotated Bibliography
+research-title: Appendix A Annotated Bibliography
 Status: Completed
 Year-Completed: 2002
 Topic: Synthesis on the Legibility of Variable Message Signing